elliesec/Bondage-College/BondageClub/Books/Markdown/TheBondageClubManual/TheBondageClubManual.md

 [Back to the contents](#table-of-contents)

+The preferences on this page cover a variety of options to help you to customize your club experience.

 #### Character label color

 This determines the color in which your member name will appear beneath your character, as well as in chatroom logs.
 You directly enter a hexadecimal color code (e.g. `#d81f1f` or `#86F`), or you can use the color picker tool by clicking this button: